WHAT IF IT HAD BEEN YOKO? by Tim Briffa

 The 80s had been such a great decade for rock, the 90s was almost bound to disappoint and like many others John’s output took a dip at this time (Crystal Magic being a notorious lowpoint,) but he bounced back with two of his strongest works The Turning Point and his soundtrack to the Oscar winning Dead Of Night.

-Return of the Nerk Twins had revived speculation of a full Beatle reunion.
-While none of the four ruled out the possibility, it was eventually taken from them with George’s tragic passing from cancer in 2001.
+Though none of the Beatles ever ruled out the possibility of a full reunion, the decision was eventually taken from them with George’s tragic passing from cancer in 2001.

 John would follow him in 2004, dying peacefully in May’s arms following a short illness to a global outpouring of collective grief.